ethirajsrinivasan/binaryscripts.github.io/_posts/python/2024-12-11-implementing-custom-exception-handling-patterns-in-python.md

 #### Why Use Custom Exceptions?

-Built-in exceptions like &#96;ValueError&#96; and &#96;TypeError&#96; are useful but may not always convey the full context of an error.
+Built-in exceptions like `ValueError` and `TypeError` are useful but may not always convey the full context of an error.
 Custom exceptions help by:

 - Providing more meaningful error messages
 - Allowing hierarchical error classification